snd/fragments-forge/README.md

 if it starts with `first` it will limit the query by 1 and resolve to the first row or undefined if no rows were returned.

+the optional suffix `WithConnection` accepts an explicit connection as the last argument. this is useful for transactions.

 *serverside only - for now*

 ## insert